-One of the most common reasons for yellow leaves is inconsistent watering.
-Just like us, plants don’t like being too wet or too dry.
-Overwatering suffocates roots, leading to yellow, wilting leaves while underwatering dehydrates your plant, causing similar symptoms.
-Finding the sweet spot for each specific plant can be tricky, but it’s essential!
+One of the most common causes of yellow leaves is inconsistent watering—plants don’t like being too wet or too dry.
+Overwatering can suffocate roots, leading to wilting, yellowing foliage, while underwatering dehydrates your plant, causing similar symptoms.
+Finding the right balance can be tricky, but it is key to plant health.

 Solution: Stick your finger about an inch into the soil.
-If it’s dry, your plant is likely thirsty.
-If it’s waterlogged, you’re probably overdoing it.
-Consider your plant’s specific watering needs—some (like cacti or succulents) prefer being on the dry side, while others (like ferns) thrive in more moist conditions.
+If it feels dry, your plant is likely thirsty.
+If it’s soggy, you’re probably watering too much.
+Always consider your plant’s specific watering needs—succulents and cacti prefer drier conditions, while moisture-loving plants, like ferns, need more consistent hydration.

 Lack of Light ☀️